Serrap/masterpy/README.md

 - plot.py
 Contains the routine to plot output power spectra to be computed with a given input for cross-checking purposes.

+- masterpy.tgz
+.tgz file with all files and directories.

 Files to be added:
 - makebeam.py